-The statute also contains protections and assurances for banks and other third parties that if they rely on a valid Certification of Trust, they are protected from claims or other liability that may follow by so doing.
+The statute also contains protections and assurances for banks and other third parties that if they rely on a valid Certification of Trust, they are protected from any related claims or other liability.
 In other words, if a bank claims that they require the full copy of the trust agreement because of liability concerns, they are simply mistaken or do not understand Utah Code 75-7-1013.

 (6) A person who acts in reliance upon a certification of trust without knowledge that the